N-Wouda/wordle/README.md

 New dictionaries can be added in `dicts/` - currently only Dutch and English are supported.

 For usage, run `python wordle.py`, without any arguments.

+## Tests

+Run `python -m unittest` from the project root to exercise the test cases.